top of page

 Dairy Cravings & Withdrawal

 Both gluten and dairy can be addictive, and often trigger an opioid response in some people.
 For others, dairy foods just taste so darn good that you can feel hangry at the thought of having to give them up.
-This can make the elimination a challenging time.
-Dairy products, particularly cheese, ice cream, or milk, are often associated with comfort foods and are relied upon in emotional eating.
-The craving can be psychological or habitual, and yes, even physical.
-Oftentimes, when your body is sensitive to a specific food, it can crave it because it is sensitive to it.
-So if your body is protesting like a three-year old when it is removed, this could be why.
-The good news is that if you ride it out, you WILL move past it, and the symptoms will fade quickly enough.
+This can make the elimination challenging... if you let it.
+Dairy products such as cheese, ice cream, or milk, are comfort foods and often used for emotional eating.
+Funny fact, sometimes when your body is sensitive to a specific food, it can crave it even though it is sensitive.
+So, if your body is protesting like a three-year old when Ben & Jerry's or sour cream is removed, this could be why.
+The good news is that your body WILL move past this, recalibrate, and the symptoms will begin to fade with abstinence.

-When reducing or detoxing from dairy, you may experience some, or all of these common symptoms:
+When reducing or detoxing from dairy, it is common to experience some, or all of these withdrawal and detoxication symptoms:

-• headaches: as with many types of food withdrawal, headaches can happen when your body adjusts to not getting the same nutrient or chemical compounds; hydrate and ride it out
+• headaches: may happen while your body adjusts to not getting the same nutrient or chemical compounds; hydrate to ride it out

-• mood swings: detoxing from certain foods can reduce or stimulate a dopamine release which results in highs, or irritability and mental fatigue; you might be comforted to know this is temporary
+• mood swings: detoxing from certain foods can reduce or stimulate a dopamine release which may lead to highs, irritability or mental fatigue; you might be comforted to know this is temporary

 • fatigue: if you feel sluggish or tired, it is your body adjusting to less sugar and fat, and a sign of effective detoxification

-When attempting to go dairy-free, I highly recommend slowly decreasing your dairy intake rather than quitting cold turkey, and all at once.
-This can make the task easier on you, and help your body adjust gently, while reducing the intensity of withdrawal symptoms.
+When going dairy-free, as mentioned above, I highly recommend slowly decreasing your dairy intake rather than quitting cold turkey, and all at once.
+This can make the process easier on you, and help your body adjust more gently, while reducing the intensity of any withdrawal symptoms.

 Dairy-Free Meal Ideas & Substitutions